the-turing-way/the-turing-way/book/content/remote_events/01/activity-types.md

 There are certain tools and must-haves to ensure the successful hosting of a remote presentation.

-- A stable video conferencing service that allows screen sharing
+- A stable video conferencing service that allows screen sharing.
-- A method of collecting questions from the audience and feeding the answers back from the speaker
+- A method of collecting questions from the audience and passing them to the speaker.
-- A process and/or tool for time-keeping
+- A process and/or tool for time-keeping.
 - A place to test equipment and features, such as microphones and screen sharing.

 ### Solutions